aschey/symphonia-adapters/crates/symphonia-adapter-fdk-aac/README.md

 ## License

-Original code in this crate is licensed under the MIT or Apache-2.0 licenses.
+Original code in this crate is licensed under either the MIT or Apache-2.0 license, at your choice.

 FDK AAC is licensed under
 [a bespoke license](https://fedoraproject.org/wiki/Licensing/FDK-AAC).